-Disable standby mode in Windows before writing to a CD-RW- Search for the keyword standby in the Windows Help and Support Center.
-To access the help file, see "Accessing Help."
+Disable standby or hibernate mode in Windows before writing to a CD-RW - For more information on disabling power management modes, search for the keyword standby or hibernate in the Windows XP Help and Support Center (see "Accessing Help").

-Change the write speed to a slower rate- See the help files for your CD creation software.
+Change the write speed to a slower rate - See the help files for your CD creation software.

-Exit all other open programs- Exiting all other open programs before writing to the CD-RW may alleviate the problem.
+Exit all other open programs - Exiting all other open programs before writing to the CD-RW may alleviate the problem.